grownjs/object-new/README.md

 });

 // this definition can be instantiated
-// and also can be used as mixin,
+// and also can be used as mixin
-// note it has a `mixins` prop
 $('Mixin', {
   mixins: {
     props: {